 Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
-These can include stock market movements, purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
+These can include stock market movements, purchases or sales of securities by the

+- trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trust.
 Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
-The complete economic impacts of COVID-19 are not yet fully known.
-The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
-Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

-Securities selected according to this strategy may not perform as intended.
+For example, the ongoing conflicts in the Ukraine and Gaza, the outbreak of the coronavirus disease. and federal regulatory restrictions on U.S. corporate issuer investments in China and Russia have all recently affected issuers and markets.
+The complete economic impact of any such future event may be difficult or impossible to predict.
+Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency. - Securities selected according to this strategy may not perform as intended.
 The trust is exposed to additional risk due to its policy of investing in accordance with an investment strategy.
 Although the trust's investment strategy is designed to achieve the trust's investment objective, the strategy may not prove to be successful.
 The investment decisions may not produce the intended results and there is no guarantee that the investment objective will be achieved.

-The trust invests in shares of ETFs.
+- The trust invests in shares of ETFs.
 ETFs are investment pools that hold other securities.
 The ETFs in the trust may be passively-managed index funds that seek to replicate the performance or composition of a recognized securities index.
 ETFs are subject to various risks, including management's ability to meet the fund's investment objective.
 Shares of ETFs may trade at a premium or discount from their net asset value in the secondary market.
-If the trust has to sell an ETF share when the share is trading at a discount, the trust will receive a price that is less than the ETF's net asset value.
+If the trust has to sell an ETF share when the share is trading at a premium or a discount, the trust will receive a price that is more than or less than, respectively, the ETF's net asset value.
+If the trust has to buy an ETF share when the share is trading at a premium or a discount, the trust will buy at a price that is more than or less than, respectively, the ETF's net asset value.
+ETF shares purchased at a premium may experience losses should the premium be reduced over time.
 This risk is separate and distinct from the risk that the net asset value of the ETF shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors.
 The underlying ETF has management and operating expenses.
 Consequently, you will bear not only your share of your trust's expenses, but also the expenses of the underlying ETFs.
-By investing in ETFs, the trust incurs greater expenses than you would incur if you invested directly in the ETFs.

-The ETFs are subject to annual fees and expenses, including a management fee.
+By investing in ETFs, the trust incurs greater expenses than you would incur if you invested directly in the ETFs. - The ETFs are subject to annual fees and expenses, including a management fee.
 Unitholders of the trust will bear these fees in addition to